chrisdunnname/esphome-p4-86-panel-eth-2ro-lvgl/README.md

 # OTA Updates
-- OTA should be supported for updates after updating the device to ESPHome 2025.11.0 or later.
+- OTA is supported for updates after updating the device to ESPHome 2025.11.0 or later.

 # Configuration Guidance
 LVGL functions differently to the standard ESPHOME UI.
 Instead of using lambda to construct pages and format them separate to the touch screen configuration, LVGL uses a hierarchical page structure combining the touchscreen and UI elements.